CountPacMan/hangman/README.md

 # Hangman for Epicodus
 ## by Daniel Toader
-### Date: March 06, 2015
+### Date: March 07, 2015
 #### Description
-Address Book is a simple contact store that uses session variables to store the contacts added by the user.
-The user can add, view, and delete contacts.
+Game of hangman.
+Computer randomly selects a word from a set list and the user guesses the letters that make up the word.
+Six wrong guesses and it's game over.

 #### Setup instructions
 1. Clone this git repository